bluealloy/revm/documentation/src/crates/primitives.md

 - hex_literal: The hex_literal crate provides a macro for including hexadecimal data directly in the source code.
 - hashbrown: The hashbrown crate provides high-performance hash map and hash set data structures.
 - ruint: The ruint crate provides types and functions for big unsigned integer arithmetic.
+- c-kzg: A minimal implementation of the Polynomial Commitments API for EIP-4844, written in C. (With rust bindings)

 Type Aliases: